joshptcgp/PTCGPB-Extra/README.md

 - 🗑️ Removed save for trade feature (not suitable for reroll groups)
 - 🤖 Alias Generator for botting account usernames
 - ⚠️ Low Pack Per Hours Alert via Webhook
+- 🧪 [Beta] Account generation only mode - only works for 5 pack fast method.

 ## **__TODO__**